 Small Community.
 Big Impact.

-We are pleased to announce that in 2022, the Justice High School Scholarship Fund (JHSSF) awarded $235,000 in scholarships to graduates of Justice High School.
-In addition, our partners awarded these scholarships: the Rotary Club of Bailey’s Crossroads ($7,000), the Thurgood Marshall Fund ($34,000), and the Casey Schulman Foundation ($40,000).
-Together with our partners, we awarded 64 scholarships and $316,000 to the Justice High School Class of 2022.
+We are pleased to announce that in 2023, the Justice High School Scholarship Fund (JHSSF) awarded $275,000 in scholarships to graduates of Justice High School.
+In addition, our partners awarded these scholarships: the Rotary Club of Bailey’s Crossroads ($8,000), the Thurgood Marshall Foundation ($30,000), and the Casey Schulman Foundation ($40,000).
+Together with our partners, we awarded 84 scholarships and $353,000 to the Justice High School Class of 2023.
 This is our largest award total ever!

-Since our inception in 2005, the JHSSF and our partners have awarded over $2.7 million to help 877 Justice graduates take the important first step toward a college degree.
+Since our inception in 2005, the JHSSF and our partners have awarded over $3.0 million to help 961 Justice graduates take the important first step toward a college degree.
 In addition, we honor others’ contributions to the community via named scholarships, including several in memoriam of past members of the Justice (Stuart) High School community.
-In 2022, we were pleased to add three named scholarships: Alumni Scholarship, Ambassador Scholarship, and Step It Up Scholarship.
+In 2023, we were pleased to add a new named scholarship: the Resilience Scholarship, started by a Stuart/Justice alum.